-For the case of asymmetric NR bands and symmetric UL and DL bandwidth combinations ΔFTX-RX = 0.To meet the Tx-Rx frequency separation requirement for asymmetric NR bands were the supported overall UL bandwidth is smaller than the supported overall DL bandwidth it may not be possible to cover the full DL frequency range for all UL and DL channel bandwidth combinations.
+For the case of asymmetric NR bands and symmetric UL and DL bandwidth combinations no additional deviation ΔFTX-RX is applied .To meet the Tx-Rx frequency separation requirement for asymmetric NR bands where the supported overall UL bandwidth is smaller than the supported overall DL bandwidth, it may not be possible to cover the full DL frequency range for all UL and DL channel bandwidth combinations.
 For CA when such band is only used for DL CC the full range can be used for all DL channel bandwidths.

-To maximize the tested frequency range for the non-CA case the UL frequency range, as being smaller than the DL frequency range, need to be used as the starting point to calculate the uplink and downlink test frequencies.
+To maximize the tested frequency range for the non-CA case, the UL frequency range, as being smaller than the DL frequency range, needs to be used as the starting point to calculate the uplink and downlink test frequencies.